 DUI arrests don't always lead to convictions in court.
 Police officer mistakes, faulty breathalyzers and crime lab errors may get your charges reduced or dismissed.
 Visit our California DUI page to learn more.

 Will a criminal charge cost me my professional license in California?

 A criminal conviction in California can result in several penalties.
 For example, an offender may receive a county jail or prison term and may even have to pay substantial fines.
 But what happens if the offender holds a professional license?
 The license may actually be included in penalties as well.

 1. How does a criminal conviction in California affect a professional license?

-Now let's say that you're a doctor, a lawyer, a dentist, a teacher, a real estate broker… anyone who holds a professional license in California.
-You are not only subject to the court-imposed penalties mentioned above, but also risk losing your professional license which essentially means your livelihood.
+Let’s say you’re a doctor, a lawyer, a dentist, a teacher, a real estate broker… anyone who holds a professional license in California.
+You are not only subject to court-imposed penalties for a criminal conviction but also risk losing your professional license, which essentially means losing your livelihood.